smallblue2/OptiFS/user_manual/user_manual.md

 This flag is used to change the sysadmin user ID.
 An example usage would be `change-sysadmin-uid=1000`

 #### 2.3.3 -debug
-This flag, if set, enables logging from the Go Fuse package.
+This flag, if set, enables low-level logging from the Go Fuse bindings package.
 This shows information about all kernel requests and replies.

 #### 2.3.4 -disable-icheck
 This flag, if set, doesn’t check the integrity of persistent data of the filesystem.
-This will not let OptiFS update its own metadata storage if the state of the underlying filesystem has changed.
+This will not let OptiFS update its own metadata storage if the state of the underlying filesystem has changed between filesystem instances.

 #### 2.3.5 -rm-persistence
-This flag, if set, will remove persistent saving of virtual node metadata, and sysadmin information.
+This flag, if set, will prevent OptiFS from saving its state.

+By default, OptiFS saves node metadata and sysadmin information to allow the state of your filesystem to span multiple instances.

 #### 2.3.6 -save
 This flag allows you to choose where exactly you want persistent data to be stored.
-If not set, OptiFS provides a default location to store this data, and sets the permissions to `0700`.
+If not set, OptiFS provides a default location to store this data, and sets the permissions to `0700` and the owner as the original sysadmin.

+If you wish to change the sysadmin UID or GID, ensure they have access to the save location.

 #### 2.3.7 -interval
 This flag allows the user to set an interval (in seconds).
-This interval sets the amount of time between saves of the persistent data.
+This interval sets the amount of time between automatic saves of the persistent data.
 If not set explicitly by the user, the interval defaults to 30 seconds.

 ## 3. Sysadmin Operations